fuzziqersoftware/resource_dasm/README.md

     *5: RMF archives can contain snd resources that are actually in MP3 format;
         in this case, the exported sound will be a .mp3 file.
 Otherwise, the exported sound is an uncompressed WAV file, even if the resource's data is compressed. resource_dasm can decompress IMA 4:1, MACE 3:1, MACE 6:1, A-law, and mu-law (ulaw) compression.
-    *6: JSON files from SoundMusicSys SONG resources can be played with smssynth (http://www.github.com/fuzziqersoftware/gctools).
-The JSON file refers
-        to the instrument sounds and MIDI sequence by filename and does not include directory names, so if you want to play these, you'll have to manually put the sounds and MIDI files in the same directory as the JSON file if you're using --filename-format.
+    *6: JSON files from SoundMusicSys SONG resources can be played with smssynth.
+The JSON file refers to the instrument sounds and MIDI sequence by filename and does not include directory names, so if you want to play these, you'll have to manually put the sounds and MIDI files in the same directory as the JSON file if you're using --filename-format.
     *7: Tune decoding is experimental and will likely produce unplayable MIDIs.
     *8: For color table resources, the raw data is always saved even if it is decoded properly, since the original data contains 16-bit values for